hestiacp/hestiacp-docs/admin_docs/backups.rst

    v-restore-user newusername username.2020.01.01-00-00.tar

-User accounts that do not not exist will be created.
+User accounts that do not exist will be created.